 Complement 3 (C3) glomerulopathy is a rare disease that affects kidney function and can lead to long-term health problems.
 Some people with C3 glomerulopathy develop severe complications that affect life expectancy.
 In this article, we’ll cover how C3 glomerulopathy may affect life expectancy and ways people living with the condition may be able to improve their outcomes.

 Each person with C3 glomerulopathy is different.
-Talk to your nephrologist about a personalized treatment plan to control your kidney disease and other steps you can take to live a longer life.
+Talk to your nephrologist (kidney specialist) about a personalized treatment plan to control your kidney disease and other steps you can take to live a longer life.

 The prognosis (outlook) for C3 glomerulopathy is generally poor.
 In many cases, the condition will continue to get worse over time and might cause long-term kidney disease.
 If the disease becomes too severe, the kidneys may stop working completely.
-This is known as end-stage renal disease (ESRD).
+This is known as end-stage kidney disease or end-stage renal disease (ESRD).

 Unfortunately, end-stage kidney disease is a common complication of C3 glomerulopathy — it occurs in up to 50 percent of adults within 10 years of their diagnosis.
 End-stage kidney disease happens when the glomerular filtration rate, a measure of kidney function, drops below 15 milliliters per minute.
 If it’s not addressed in time, kidney failure can be fatal.

 Although C3 glomerulopathy can decrease life expectancy because of kidney failure, not everyone develops long-term complications.
 Many people can be successfully treated and live for a long time after diagnosis.
-Your doctor will discuss your options based on the details of your case and your overall health condition.
+Your doctor will discuss your options based on the details of your case and your overall health.

 To better understand your prognosis, your doctor will consider many factors.
 Here are some details that may give them more information about your possible disease course.

 It’s also important to note that people with either type of C3 glomerulopathy might not have kidney problems at all.
-Knowing what type of disease you have is important — your diagnosis alone can’t predict your prognosis.
+Knowing what type of disease you have is important, but your diagnosis alone can’t predict your prognosis.

 C3 glomerulopathy can affect both children and adults, and research suggests that the age at diagnosis can help predict prognosis.
 Some studies show that adults with C3 glomerulopathy often have more severe kidney problems, such as glomerulosclerosis (scarring in the kidneys’ filtering units).
 Also, about one-third of adults with C3 glomerulopathy experience acute kidney failure, which is rarely seen in children.
 Although this suggests that C3 glomerulopathy may be more aggressive in adults, some other studies disagree with these findings.

-Regarding sex, a 2023 study found that 71 percent of male children were in the C3GN group, compared with 38 percent for the DDD group.
+Regarding sex, a 2023 study published in the journal Biomedicines found that 71 percent of male children were in the C3GN group, compared with 38 percent classified as having DDD.

 By monitoring your lab results, your doctor can better understand your risk of severe health problems.
 If necessary, your doctor may do a kidney biopsy to confirm the diagnosis and identify the specific type of disease.
 This involves taking a small tissue sample from your kidney, processing it, and examining it under a microscope.
 The biopsy helps detect deposits of C3 breakdown products and reveals how and where your kidneys have been damaged.

 Alternatively, if you’re eligible, you may be able to join the waiting list for a kidney transplant to replace damaged kidneys with healthy ones from an organ donor.
-Although a transplant may help you live a longer life, there’s a chance that C3 glomerulopathy may eventually come back.
+Although a transplant may help you live a longer life, there’s a chance that C3 glomerulopathy may eventually come back, which studies show happens in about half of people within 10 years.
 If this happens, you’ll need additional treatment.

 Smoking and heavy drinking can make kidney disease worse, so if you smoke cigarettes or drink alcohol, quitting may improve your outcome.
 Read more about ways to improve life expectancy with kidney disease.